nicodri/CS109_crunchbase/README.md

 # CS109_crunchbase

-As investors we want to know which companies will succeed and which companies will fail so we can make smart investments.
+We are an analytics firm that provides consulting services for investors based on our data science expertise.
 Unfortunately there is no way to know ahead of time which companies will succeed or fail, however, we can try to predict success based on the huge amounts of data available online about startups.
 For this project we will be analyzing data obtained through the CrunchBase API.

 You can learn more about us and play with our visualization on our website: